Value Investing – Holistic Approach (Lesson 4)

 There are generally two different types of indicators used and in most cases, they are used in conjunction to calculate position within the pool.
 The first is financial in nature and the second ties to units of production.

 The number one financial indicator of success for most businesses is the gross profit margin.
 The gross profit margin represents the percentage of sales earned after deducting the respective cost of sales.
 Every industry defines cost of sales differently.
 The textbook definition exists only to illustrate the concept, but far too many entrepreneurs believe that the definition is exclusive.
 The reality is far different.
 To illustrate, in the real estate investment industry, commonly referred to as REITs, local real estate taxes are included in cost of sales.
 Whereas with manufacturing, real estate taxes are customarily excluded from the cost to produce widgets.
-Thus, it is important for value investors to understand the definition related to cost of sales for their respective pool of potential investments.
+Therefore, it is important for value investors to understand the definition related to cost of sales for their respective pool of potential investments.

 Common non-financial indicators of success include: